kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 video_clip = VideoFileClip(video_file_path)
 {% endhighlight %}

 Next, we'll convert each audio frame's start and end index to a video timestamp (MoviePy requires timestamps in seconds).
-We can convert sample index to timestamp by dividing the index by the sample rate: the timestamp for the 1000th sample will be `1000 / 22050`, ~0.0453.
+We can convert sample indexes to timestamps by dividing the index by the sample rate.
+For example, the timestamp for the 1000th sample will be `1000 / 22050`, ~0.0453.

 We will then use these timestamps to cut the video and save each sub clip: